dan-weaver/alext/src/pages/issues/economy.md

 opportunity to benefit from:

 * Entrepreneurship training and technical support
-* Reduced costs and other barriers, including the burden that healthcare costs put on small business owners
+* Reduced costs and barriers, including the burden that healthcare costs put on small business owners
 * Expanded access to capital, including venture capital, since Houston has all of the other elements to be one of the country's major startup hubs